fbef0102/Game-Private_Plugin/Plugin_插件/Tank_坦克/l4d_tank_dmg_report/readme.md

 * <details><summary>How does it work?</summary>

-	* Display statistics on tank death.
+	* Display statistics on tank death or round ends.
 	* Support multi tanks stats
 </details>